 Alternatives to Caffeine for Focus

-Although caffeine is the most popular go-to for energy and focus, it’s not the best option.
-There are several caffeine alternatives for those looking to broaden their horizons beyond the usual cup of joe or those sensitive to its effects.
+Although caffeine is the most popular go-to for energy and focus, it may not be the best option.
+There are several healthy caffeine alternatives for those looking to broaden their horizons beyond the usual cup of joe or those sensitive to its effects.

-One intriguing option is MTE, a healthy energy drink powder crafted to support your well-being.
-We combine nootropics like L-theanine and theacrine with adaptogens like ashwagandha and GABA and superfoods like spirulina to support:
+For example, we create MTE healthy energy drink powder to support well-being.
+We combine nootropics like L-theanine and theacrine with adaptogens like ashwagandha and GABA, and superfoods like spirulina to support:

 - Energy